DhruvGheewala/Decoder/README.md

  - Upcoming contest information
  - Using APIs from websites like codeforces.com, clist.by system will provide upcoming contest information. this information will contain time for contest, division of contest, link to contest etc.
  - Ranklist
-   - Using api from websit system will show rankigs of participants
+   - Using api system will show rankings (rank based on rating) of participants of our college